federicomrossi/7545-Grupo-05-Weepo/www.app/README.md

-# Weepo - Dashboard site
+# Weepo - RESTfull API

-Here is maintained the dashboard site, where the users can manage their advertising campaigns and can keep track of the related statistics.
+Here is maintained the API of Weepo, used by the dashboard site as a service to login the users into the dashboard and get the data.

 ## Development